-Organised around eight characteristics we see in high performing organisations, this is a selection of the stories we heard that gave us pause for thought.
+Organised around eight characteristics we see in high performing organisations, this is a selection of the stories we heard on Behind the Brand that gave us pause for thought.
 We share here organisations that…

 1. Create clear and compelling purpose

 The John Lewis Partnership (JLP) has a purpose that speaks truth to what the organisation stands for, is more than about just making money and which is genuinely lived across the business.